JonanaBanana/MESSER_for_3DGS/README.md

 If your image and odometry topics are not time synchronized, you can instead use

 ```
-ros2 run airlab_functions subscriber
+ros2 run messer_for_3dgs subscriber
 ```

 Which will not try to find synchronized timestamps but will instead just look for sets published within a given timeframe.

 **NOTE:** A few things might need to be adjusted.
-In `airlab_functions/airlab_functions/` open the file `isaacsim_subscriber.py`.
+In `MESSER_for_3DGS/ros2/` open the file `isaacsim_subscriber.py`.
 In here you can change the variables where it says **Change These**.

 - image_topic: the topic publishing the image_topic.
 Change to your image topic.
 - odometry_topic: the topic publishing the odometry topic.
 FAST_LIO publishes on /Odometry as standard.
 - main_path: The main folder for saving data.
 Does not need to exist, and will just be created if it doesn't.
-However, make sure the path is changed to make sense on your device.
+By default data is saved in the install folder of the workspace under messer_for_3dgs.
 - td: Provides a cooldown once a synchronized pair is found.
 Change this or set it to 0 to change or disable the cooldown.
 - queue_size: The queue size of the approximate synchronizer.
 - max_delay: The max delay between the image_topic and odometry_topic.
 If no data is saved, consider increasing the max delay.
 This may however cause bad matching between image and odometry, leading to worse reconstruction results.